-The window for scheduling the follow-up clinic visits is 8 weeks total (4 weeks prior to the anniversary date and 4 weeks following).
+The window for scheduling the follow-up clinic visits and end-point clinic visit is 8 weeks total (4 weeks prior to the anniversary date and 4 weeks following).
 The time between follow-up clinic visits should be no shorter than 5 months and no longer than 7 months.

-If the participant is in the hospital or indicates that he or she is otherwise unable to come to the clinic, LIFE attempts to complete the assessment at another time within the 8-week window; if possible, LIFE waits at least one week after hospital discharge to complete the assessment.
+If the participant is the hospital or indicates that he or she is otherwise unable to come to the clinic, LIFE attempts to complete the assessment at another time within the 8-week window; if possible, LIFE waits at least one week after hospital discharge to complete the assessment.
 Since participants who are acutely ill may subsequently die, LIFE attempts to determine their self-reported major mobility disability during the initial contact, to minimize potential losses to follow-up; this information is used if the participant subsequently dies or refuses to complete the follow-up assessment.
+If necessary, proxy respondents should be contacted to ascertain information regarding the participants' mobility status.